ziura/rindus/README.md

 At that page, you can look up all available requests and methods, the expected response codes and the schemas needed for requests and responses.

-### 2.1.2 DRF browsable API
+### 3.1.2 DRF browsable API

 The default DRF browsable API can also be used for checking API commands, but in order to do it is more convenient to disable authentication of the requests.

-## 2.2 Authorization and authentication
+## 3.2 Authorization and authentication

 The requests are protected by token authorization and authentication.
 So, in order to test the API manually, it is necessary to create users manually in the Django admin site and generate tokens to use in the requests.
-For doing it, follow this steps:
+For doing it, follow these steps:

 Create a superuser with the command: